Skip to content

 Project overview

-Partnering with Brisbane Economic Development Agency and working closely with Redland Coast, Tourism & Events Queensland and other key local stakeholders, Minjerribah Futures is driving this project to not only expand the domestic visitor market but to also:
+Partnering with Brisbane Economic Development Agency and working closely with Redland Coast, Tourism & Events Queensland and other key local stakeholders, Minjerribah Futures drove this project to not only expand the domestic visitor market but to also:

 • ensure visitors’ expectations are met